 Two years at Blinn JC helped get Hutchinson onto the map.
 After a sophomore season that saw him catch 47 passes for 652 yards and five touchdowns, he started to field offers from Power Five teams as a JUCO transfer.
 Oklahoma, Utah, TCU, and Nebraska all offered Hutchinson, but he chose to stay in Iowa and signed with the Cyclones.

-Since then, Hutchinson has known nothing but production.
+Once he arrived in Ames, Hutchinson knew nothing but production.
 He caught 64 passes for 771 yards and four scores in 2020.
 83 catches for 987 yards and five scores in 2021.
-And in 2022, he’s amassed career-highs in all categories, with 105 catches for 1,160 yards and six touchdowns.
+And in 2022, he amassed career-highs in all categories, with 107 catches for 1,171 yards and six touchdowns.

 A 2022 Biletnikoff semifinalist with massive numbers to his name, it’s a foregone conclusion that Hutchinson will see the field on Sundays.
 But how does he project, and where might he come off the board in April?